haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Range: 60 feet
 Components: V, S, M (a chip of mica) Duration: Instantaneous A sudden loud ringing noise, painfully intense, erupts from a point of your choice within range.
 Each creature in a 10-­‐‑foot-­‐‑radius sphere centered on that point must make a Constitution saving throw.
 A creature takes 3d8 thunder damage on a failed save, or half as much damage on a successful one.
-A creature made of inorganic material such as stone, Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 178
+A creature made of inorganic material such as stone,

 crystal, or metal has disadvantage on this saving throw.
 A nonmagical object that isn’t being worn or carried also takes the damage if it’s in the spell’s area.